Title

 Be Kind to Yourself

 We forget how hard life can be and how we are our own harshest critics.
-Diabetes is a challenging, overwhelming beast!
-Take care, say affirmations, read an uplifting book, and treat yourself with compassion.
+Diabetes mellitus is a challenging, overwhelming beast!
+Take care, say affirmations, read an uplifting book, seek help from your primary care provider, and treat yourself with compassion.
 Remember that we are only humans entitled to make mistakes.
 Recommit to the challenge before you with a renewed sense of purpose.

 Latest News